MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 * Ensured that spellcheck takes input language with case-insensitive format.

-* Makes the Language API more robust regarding user input.
+* Made the Language API more robust regarding user input.

 * Fixed a bug where the **Save password?** prompt is not displayed.